apache/rya/extras/vagrantExample/src/main/vagrant/readme.md

 1. Create a custom directory for the Rya Example Box (e.g., for windows users `c:\users\<user>\ryavagrant` or for Mac/Linux users `/home/<user>/ryavagrant`)

-1. Download the [Rya-Example-Box Vagrantfile][pathToVF] to the custom directory.
+1. Download the [Rya-Example-Box Vagrantfile] to the custom directory.
 Note that it must be named `Vagrantfile` with no extension.

 1. Open a DOS prompt (Windows) or Terminal (Mac/Linux), change to the custom directory, and issue the command `vagrant up`.
 Note that it may take up to 30 minutes to download, install, and configure Rya and all of the components.